jorgecortesdev/cf-1-simple-js-app/README.md

 #### Branches

-The exercise branches are called `Task-1.x`, where `x` stands for exercise number.
+The exercise branches are called `Task-1.x`, where `x` stands for the exercise number.

 The extra content branches start with a number which is the order and the feature added, ex. `1-bonus-upgrade-bootstrap`.

-If you want to clone a particular branch to review the code in your computer, first make sure to be in a different folder of your own project.
+If you want to clone a particular branch to review the code on your computer, first make sure you are in a different folder of your project.
 Then you can do the following (change the branch name if you want a different branch):

 ```
 git clone https://github.com/jorgecortesdev/cf-1-simple-js-app.git